natecostello/van_two_point_oh/van/functional/comms/comms_overview.md

 ## Cell

-A little confliced on whether to have an LTE Booster/Repeater inside.
+A little conflicted on whether to have an LTE Booster/Repeater inside.
 We have found that cell reception does suffer pretty dramatically inside the vehicle.
 However; I'm not thrilled about having a separate antenna/booster (like weboost) when we already have external antenna's for the cellular internet.
 WeBoost seems to be the most common.
 [Sure Call](https://www.amazon.com/stores/page/E93D848B-8085-40A6-B436-79490DDDE867?ingress=2&visitId=e1d47c44-7233-47a1-81a1-bd091e484e9d&ref_=ast_bln) is another option.

 ## Internet